Tsatia/spring-boot-and-angular/README.md

   * ca
   * all

-  The arguments are case case insensitive.
+  The arguments are case insensitive.

 ## Github Actions
 Folder `.github/workflows` holds the configurations for the Github Actions.
 Each push on the `main branch` trickers a build and a test for both the  backend and frontend services.